The War on Wolves in Canada’s Pacific Northwest

 Wolves aren't the only canines paying the ultimate price for manmade conundrums.
 Across North America, coyotes are increasingly showing up in metropolitan areas—like New York City—as their natural habitat is irreversibly encroached upon.
 Many eventually end up displaced or destroyed—casualties of a modern day phenomenon transforming wild animals into urban refugees and public enemies.

-"It wasn't long ago that we had guns mounted on the front of coast guard vessels that were killing whales, sea lions, and seagulls—all because we thought they were the cause of the decline in salmon," McAllister recalled.
+"It wasn't long ago that we had guns mounted on the front of coast guard vessels that were killing whales, sea lions and seagulls—all because we thought they were the cause of the decline in salmon," McAllister recalled.
 "There are countless examples of humans trying to take out one species to support another, and none of them have produced the results that we hoped.
 They've caused huge imbalances."

 "Killing wolves is not a one time solution," biologist Paul Paquet told VICE.
-Paquet—a senior scientist at Raincoast Conservation Foundation who has dedicated more than four decades to behavioral research on wolves and bears—says culls rarely work as intended, but often leave devastating ecological damage in their wake.
+Paquet—a senior scientist at Raincoast Conservation Foundation who has dedicated more than four decades to behavioural research on wolves and bears—says culls rarely work as intended, but often leave devastating ecological damage in their wake.
 "Wolf culls involve killing hundreds of wolves, and, over the longer term, likely thousands of wolves."

 "Shooting moving animals from a flying helicopter—which moves and vibrates in all directions—cannot possibly kill quickly," Darimont mused.
 "If it's anything but a bloodbath, I would be surprised."